19th Century US Newspapers Digital Archive

 This resource covers human history in all corners of the globe —from prehistoric times to the beginnings of the Renaissance — with a collection of online reference entries, primary sources, interactive lessons, study tools, and librarian and teacher support features.
 Also included are interactive timelines and biographies of notable figures such as Alexander the Great.

 World History: The Modern Era

-This database covers a broad range of topics in depth—the evolution of modern Europe since the Renaissance; concurrent developments in Asia, Africa, and the Islamic world; the global impact of the Industrial Revolution; and the last 100 years of conflicts and international cooperation.
-It provides access to authoritative information for research purposes, over 7,300 primary resources, in both a chronologically and thematical organization.
+This database covers a broad range of topics in depth — the evolution of modern Europe since the Renaissance; concurrent developments in Asia, Africa, and the Islamic world; the global impact of the Industrial Revolution; and the last 100 years of conflicts and international cooperation.
+It provides access to authoritative information for research purposes, over 7,300 primary resources, in both a chronological and thematic organization.

-The first database covering the religions of the world, this resource features over 50 religion overviews, covering such topics as agnosticism, Buddhism, Christianity, Islam, Judaism, Shinto, Zoroastrianism and many more.
+The first database covering the religions of the world, this resource features over fifty religion overviews, covering such topics as agnosticism, Buddhism, Christianity, Islam, Judaism, Shinto, Zoroastrianism, and many more.
 The interactive features allow users to compare religion statistics from across countries as well as have access to regularly updated content that looks at the role of religion in history and current events.